Microphysical Regulation of Non-Ideal MHD in Weakly-Ionized Systems: Does the Hall Effect Matter?: Theoretical Background

 where $\psi_{j}$ is some weight.
 In most applications of interest here, since it is already assumed in the standard formulation, we can take $T_{j} = T$ (a single temperature system).

-Naively, a sensible weight might be $\psi_{j} \sim $\,constant for charged species and $=0$ for neutrals, or $\psi_{j} = |q_{j}|$.
-For an ion-electron plasma, this would give the expected answer of the thermal-ion speed (up to an $\mathcal{O}(1)$ prefactor, which is degenerate with our uncertainties in the ``most salient'' $v_{T}$ in any case).
+Naively, a sensible weight might be $\psi_{j} \sim $\,constant for charged species and $=0$ for neutrals, or $\psi_{j} = |Z_{j}| = |q_{j}/e|$.
+For an ion-electron plasma, this would give the expected answer with $v_{T}$ the thermal-ion speed (up to an $\mathcal{O}(1)$ prefactor, which is degenerate with our uncertainties in the ``most salient'' $v_{T}$ in any case).
 But this choice of $\psi$ would not correctly capture the case where one or both carriers are dust grains: with that definition $v_{T} \sim (k_{B} T / m_{\rm grain})^{1/2} \sim 0.01\,{\rm cm\,s^{-1}}\,(T/10\,{\rm K})^{1/2}\,(a_{\rm grain}/{\rm \mu m})^{-3/2}$ would become vanishingly small.
 This produces a number of results that might technically be valid if the {\em only} species were dust grains (i.e.\ no neutrals or ions or electrons present -- an extreme ``dusty plasma'' case) but do not make sense in the context of interest here (where the dust thermal speed is extremely slow compared to that of other important species in the plasma).
 We can formulate a $\psi$ to capture realistic dusty plasmas by noting that in the limits of interest where dust is a dominant charge carrier, we are always in the weakly-ionized limit (large neutral density) with the dust strongly coupled to said neutrals ($\omega^{\rm coll}_{{\rm dust},n} \gg \Omega_{{\rm dust}}$).
-This means the neutrals should be included in Eq.~\ref{eqn:vT}, so $v_{T} \sim v_{T,n}$, and instabilities are excited when $v_{\rm drift}$ exceeds the neutral thermal speed.
-This also accords with the analysis of dust streaming instabilities/RDIs in \citet{squire.hopkins:RDI,squire:rdi.ppd,hopkins:2017.acoustic.RDI}, where $v_{T,n}$ is the speed grains must be moving to excite strong instabilties on small scales.
-We can capture these cases appropriately by taking:
+This means the neutrals should be included in Eq.~\ref{eqn:vT} since their inertia modifies the effective wavespeed of perturbations to the dust, so $v_{T} \sim v_{T,n}$, and instabilities are excited when $v_{\rm drift}$ exceeds the neutral thermal speed.
+This also accords with the formal analysis of dust streaming instabilities/RDIs in \citet{squire.hopkins:RDI,squire:rdi.ppd,hopkins:2017.acoustic.RDI}, where $v_{T,n}$ is the speed grains must be moving to excite strong instabilties on small scales.
+We can capture these cases approximately by taking: